Artist at Soane Residency

 Ella Baron

 Ella Baron is a cartoonist and comics artist.
 Her political cartoons have been published by The Guardian, The Times, The Sunday Times, The FT and The TLS.
-A comic she drew in South Sudan on commission for the medical aid charity MSF will be exhibited at The Cartoon Museum from June 16th this year.
+A comic she drew in South Sudan on commission for the medical aid charity MSF was recently exhibited at The Cartoon Museum.
 Her debut graphic novel, Interface will be published by Virago in 2025.
 Set in a near-future, Interface explores urban inequality with technically drawn panels, highly influenced by architectural drawings and techniques.
 Thus, during her Residency, she aims to draw inspiration from Soane’s visionary collection of objects, architectural elements, drawings, and engravings, particularly those by Hogarth.

 Visit Ella's website